indralukmana/turbin3_Q3_indralukmana_capstone/docs/v0/02-product-idea.md

 A unique, trustless architecture underpins the core features:

-1. **Self-Custodial Commitment Vault:** To enhance commitment, users stake SOL into a smart contract that locks the funds for a fixed duration (e.g., 30 days).
-Users prove their commitment by performing a daily on-chain "check-in."
-Successful completion of the daily streak unlocks their funds for withdrawal.
+1. **Self-Custodial Commitment Vault:** To enhance commitment, users stake SOL into a smart contract.
+The vault requires users to perform a daily on-chain "check-in" to build a study streak.
+The vault only unlocks the funds for withdrawal after the user successfully completes a pre-defined streak (e.g., a 30-day streak).
 2. **Permissionless NFT Credentials:** Upon successful completion of a commitment streak, the user is granted the ability to mint their own verifiable NFT credential directly from a permissionless on-chain program.